-- 31 Sec.
+31 Sec.
 78-25.
-Rights-of-way to the water. - 32 (a) No person shall block, barricade, or in any way impede the public use of or access - to designated public rights-of-way to the water as defined by the Rhode Island Coastal 33 - Resources Management Council ("RICRMC") or the town of Jamestown.
-34 may be stored on the ground at designated beaches or in racks on town property constructed with permission of the harbor commission.
+Rights-of-way to the water.

+- 32 (a) No person shall block, barricade, or in any way impede the public use of or access - 33 to designated public rights-of-way to the water as defined by the Rhode Island Coastal - 34 Resources Management Council ("RICRMC") or the town of Jamestown. - 36 (b) No person shall park or store a vessel, vehicle, or structure on a designated public right-of-way to the water as defined by the RICRMC or the Town of Jamestown.
+Vessels 37 may be stored on the ground at designated beaches or in racks on town property constructed with permission of the harbor commission.
 The harbor clerk shall issue permits for doing so at fees to be set by the harbor commission and shall maintain waiting lists for these privileges if appropriate.